 REQUEST FOR PROPOSALS

 In 2002, the State System's Board of Governors established a technology fee for the purposes of (1) enhancing student-learning outcomes; (2) providing equitable access to technology resources; and (3) ensuring that graduates are technologically competitive.
 Shippensburg collects this fee annually, with the vast majority of the fee set aside for the support and renewal of previously funded projects and ongoing costs.
-There will be approximately a total of $650,000 available for the 2013-2014 year. $450,000 will be available for new technology projects.
-Although tech fee monies have funded scientific-intensive equipment in the past, an additional approximate $200,000 will be available specifically for these types of projects this year.
-As one means of determining effective ways to make use of these new monies and to assist in achieving and establishing the university's continuing goals of enhancing student learning, infusing technology into the curriculum, and encouraging collaboration, a request for proposals is announced in the following categories:
+There will be a total of $100,000 available for new technology projects in the following categories:

 Revised Funding Categories

 Improving Learning through Use of Technology

 This category is for those proposals addressing an innovative use of new or existing technology for enhancement of the students’ learning experience.
 Proposals must address how the requested technology will be used in creative ways to enhance the students’ learning experience.

 a.
 Innovative: for new or emerging technology, or use of existing cutting edge technology in new and unique ways to enhance learning opportunities

 b.
 Library databases and subscriptions: for those databases and subscriptions for specific academic departments and disciplines